-Shell's businesses in Australia are part of a global group of energy and petrochemical companies with more than 80,000 employees in more than 70 countries.
+Shell's businesses in Australia are part of a global group of energy and petrochemical companies employing 93,000 people and with operations in more than 70 countries.
 We use advanced technologies and take an innovative approach to help build a sustainable energy future.
+Shell is a customer-focused organisation, serving more than 1 million commercial and industrial customers, and around 32 million customers daily at more than 46,000 Shell-branded retail service stations.

-For further information on our global businesses and supply chains, please refer to Shell plc's Statement under the UK Modern Slavery Act for Financial Year 2021.
+For further information on our global businesses and supply chains, please refer to Shell plc's Statement under the UK Modern Slavery Act for Financial Year 2022.

-In Australia, our business and supply chains are divided into Integrated Gas (upstream and midstream), Renewables and Energy Solutions, Trading and Supply, and Projects and Technology.
+In Australia, our business, operations and supply chains are divided into Integrated Gas (upstream and midstream), Renewables and Energy Solutions, Trading and Supply, and Projects and Technology.

-Our business activities are inclusive of exploration for gas onshore and offshore, developing onshore and offshore fields, producing liquified natural gas, transport which includes shipping and trading, and corporate services, such as Legal, Commercial/Business Development, HR, IT, Corporate Relations and Finance.
+Our business activities and operations are inclusive of exploration for gas onshore and offshore, developing onshore and offshore fields, producing liquefied natural gas, transport which includes shipping and trading, and corporate services, such as Legal, Commercial/Business Development, HR, IT, Corporate Relations, Supply Chain and Finance.

-With the acquisition of ERM Power (now Shell Energy), we added electricity and gas retailing, energy solutions (including demand side management, consultation, advice, delivery and tracking), wholesale markets (including trading) and generation to our business activities.
+Through Shell Energy we offer electricity and gas retailing for large business customers, energy solutions services (including demand management, consultation, delivery and tracking, and specialist energy engineering), wholesale markets trading and supply, and generation and asset management.
+We also provide electricity and gas retailing for residential and small business customers through our Powershop business.
 The majority of the trading activities by our Australian Trading and Supply business relates to financial transactions in the electricity market and with wholesale clients or undertaken on licensed and regulated financial exchanges.
 Physical trading transactions are undertaken predominately with wholesale clients such as Australian-based licensed gas retailers or large gas consumers or with other Shell Group companies.

-Across our businesses in Australia, we employ around 2,500 staff, drawn from diverse backgrounds and locations - from capital cities to regional areas.
+Across our businesses and operations in Australia, we employ around 2,800 staff, drawn from diverse backgrounds and locations - from capital cities to regional areas.

-Shell's contracts and procurement (C&P) team in Australia comprises over 100 people.
-In 2021, Shell in Australia spent approximately US\$1.1 billion on goods and services, which it procured from over 1,100 suppliers and contractors (suppliers), both nationally and internationally.
+Shell's Supply Chain team in Australia comprises over 100 people.
+In 2022, Shell in Australia spent approximately US\$1.8 billion on goods and services, which it procured from over 1,300 suppliers and contractors (suppliers), both nationally and internationally^{}.

 Note: specific to Shell Energy Australia, this excludes any settlement transactions i.e., derivative counterparties, Australian Energy Market Operator (AEMO), Network companies.

-This Statement predominantly describes how our C&P team approaches modern slavery risk in the purchase of goods and services as we believe this to be an area that poses higher labour rights risk.
+This Statement predominantly describes how our Supply Chain team approaches modern slavery risk in the purchase of goods and services for our operations as we believe this to be an area that poses higher labour rights risk.
 Our focus, for the purpose of this Statement, is on our direct suppliers.